 - Must be an Active or Trainee PeDRA Member in good standing.

-- Must be less than 15 years out of training, this includes: trainees – medical students, residents, and fellows.
+- Must be less than 15 years out of training, this includes: trainees – medical students, graduate students, postdocs, residents, and fellows.

-- Early investigators (less than 7 years out of training) will serve as mentors to trainees.
+- Early investigators (less than 7 years out of training) have the option to mentor residents and/or pediatric dermatology fellows.

 Throughout my recent submission of an NIH R21, I was able to bounce ideas off Dr. Paller and get valuable feedback on everything from how to write the grant, to content, to appropriate budgeting.
 Dr. Paller even agreed to serve as a consultant on my grant!